Grand Manan Island: Queen of the Bay of Fundy

 We had learned that there was a great hike waiting for us at the Swallow Tail lighthouse.
 Indeed, that was an understatement!

 While we scrambled on the rocks toward the lighthouse in a stiff wind, all around us was the undulating Bay of Fundy.
 A ferry approached, in the distance, and we looked down from the high cliffs on a herring weir, circular traps set up to catch the small fish.

-Cather’s home here had neither indoor plumbing or electricity, but today the Inn has both plus high speed internet and a cozy restaurant too.
-You can even stay in Willa Cather’s former cabin at the Inn at Whale’s Cove today, it has two bedrooms, two fireplaces and its own kitchen.
+Cather’s home here had neither indoor plumbing nor electricity, but today the Inn has both plus high-speed internet and a cozy restaurant too.
+You can even stay in Willa Cather’s former cabin at the Inn at Whale’s Cove today, it has two bedrooms, two fireplaces, and its own kitchen.

 What is it about Grand Manan?

 Part of its charm is its remoteness….that long ferry ride shuts the door on day-trippers, so most of the people here are locals.
 The people you see are fishermen, and workers, there are no hoards of tourists.